 Finding ways to successfully cut down on drinking can be a bit of trial and error, at least at first.
 And frankly, a lot of the advice around cutting down drinking can be frustratingly obvious or useless: "drink less" gets the Biggest Duh Award, while avoiding the pub only works if you are willing and able to cut off that form of socialising.
 That simply won't work for everyone.

-Luckily for you, we've put in the legwork and rounded up the best pieces of actually useful advice from a host of experts, for cutting down on drinking from people who are very familiar with the subject.
+Luckily for you, we've put in the legwork and rounded up the best pieces of actually useful advice for cutting down on drinking from people who are very familiar with the subject.
 These are tips that work in different scenarios and for different types of drinkers – from spending time with your pets to taking some sobering selfies in pub bathrooms.